ScaledMarkets/dabl/langref/README.md

 of the Latin-1 character set, and must not begin with a number.

+### Name Scope

+Identifiers declared within a namespace are scoped to that namespace unless they are declared `public`.

 ### Uniqueness and Name Overloading

 Any identifiers declared within a namespace at the outermost level must be unique.